RyanAmeri/blog/0007-deep-js-foundations-v3.md

 - object
 - symbol
 - BigInt
-- null? (it's a type but the historical bug...)
+- null? (it's a type but the historical bug...) (perhaps write a note about JavaScript backwards compatibility here)

 - the `typeof` operator always returns a string.
 - `undefined` and `undeclared` are entirely different concepts.